PamelaM1977/pbformat/README.md

 # PB Format
-A text editor, providing a clean and modern interface for formatting your stories for Picture bOok formats.
+A text editor, providing a clean and modern interface for formatting your stories for Picture book formats.

 ## Features
    - Support Common Picture Book Layout Formats